hpc/charliecloud/doc-src/dev.rst

   A particularly important or notable issue.

 :code:`question`
   Support request that does not report a problem or ask for a change.
+Close these after the question is answered or several days with no activity.

 What do we plan to do about it?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~